ttt-fifo/conftl/README.md

 NOTE: Write ```Hello, {{=name}}``` on stdin, followed by Enter, Ctr+D

-Make your first templating test in your Python REPL:
+Hello world from the Python REPL:

 ```python
 >>>